gavv/reclog/MANUAL.rst

 CAVEATS
 =======

+- The output and input should be textual and line-oriented, otherwise errors are possible.
-- Invoked command should be a non-interactive program that uses terminal in canonical mode, otherwise things may happen.
+- The command should be a non-interactive program that uses terminal in canonical mode, otherwise data corruption and freezes are possible.
-- Invoked command should keep its child processes (if any) in the same process group and with the same controlling TTY, otherwise they may not be automatically terminated.
+- The command should keep its child processes (if any) in the same process group and with the same controlling TTY, otherwise they may remain dangling.

 EXAMPLES
 ========